HSR-KAN: Efficient Hyperspectral Image Super-Resolution via Kolmogorov-Arnold Networks: Introduction

 \section{Introduction}

-Hyperspectral images (HSIs) have numerous spectral bands that provide more accurate information than traditional RGB images.
-Due to this capability, HSIs hold a pivotal role across various domains of computer vision, encompassing tasks such as image classification~\cite{class_01}, scene segmentation~\cite{seg_01}, and object tracking~\cite{Tracking_01}.
+Hyperspectral images (HSIs) contain rich spectral bands, providing more precise and detailed spectral information compared to traditional RGB images.
+Leveraging this advantage, HSIs play a crucial role in various fields of computer vision and are widely applied in tasks such as image classification~\cite{class_02, class_03}, scene segmentation~\cite{seg_01,seg_02}, and object tracking~\cite{Tracking_01, OBJ_02}.
+However, due to the limitations of physical imaging, obtaining high-resolution hyperspectral images remains a significant challenge.
+This difficulty primarily arises from constraints in sensor hardware, the complexity of high-dimensional data acquisition, and the inherent trade-off between spatial and spectral resolution.
+Consequently, hyperspectral image super-resolution (HSI-SR) has emerged as a key research direction in this field.

-Over the past several decades, numerous hyperspectral image super-resolution (HSI-SR) methods have been proposed, generally categorized into four types: Bayesian inference-based~\cite{bayesian_01,bayesian_02}, matrix decomposition-based~\cite{matrix_01}, tensor-based~\cite{Tensor_01}, and deep learning (DL)-based methods~\cite{hsr-net, fusformer, hsr-diff}.
-Bayesian inference-based methods may lack flexibility when dealing with different structures and characteristics of hyperspectral images.
-Their effectiveness can be influenced by the distribution of input data and specific prior assumptions, which may result in suboptimal performance across various practical scenarios.
-Matrix decomposition-based methods typically reshape hyperspectral images into two-dimensional matrices, overlooking their original three-dimensional structure.
-This oversight can impose limitations when attempting to learn complex relationships between spatial and spectral dimensions.
-Tensor-based methods involve decomposing and reconstructing high-order tensors, requiring substantial computational resources and complex mathematical operations.
-This high computational cost is particularly evident when processing large-scale hyperspectral data.
-Furthermore, traditional methods mentioned above may exhibit limited generalization when handling different types or structures of HSIs, making it challenging to effectively adapt and extend to new datasets or scenarios.
+In recent years, numerous HSI-SR methods have been proposed, mainly categorized into four types: Bayesian inference-based~\cite{bayesian_01,bayesian_02}, matrix decomposition-based~\cite{matrix_01}, tensor-based~\cite{Tensor_01}, and deep learning (DL)-based methods~\cite{hsr-net, fusformer, hsr-diff,Zhu_mamba_fusion,SSRMamba,Jiaxin,KSSANet}.
+Bayesian inference methods have limited flexibility due to their dependence on data distribution and prior assumptions.
+Matrix decomposition methods disregard the three-dimensional structure of HSIs, making it challenging to capture complex spatial-spectral relationships.
+Tensor-based methods involve high computational costs, making large-scale data processing difficult.
+Furthermore, traditional methods exhibit limited generalization, restricting their adaptability to diverse datasets and scenarios.

 In recent years, a large number of DL-based methods have emerged.
 Compared to traditional approaches, DL-based methods do not require extensive manual priors and can directly extract features from HSIs for modeling.
 SR models base on Convolutional Neural Networks (CNNs)~\cite{SRCNN, hsr-net} initially achieve remarkable results in various SR tasks.
 Subsequently, Transformer-based models~\cite{fusformer} make significant progress in HSR due to their powerful sequence modeling capabilities.
 Additionally, generative models have also been developed in parallel, with models base on Generative Adversarial Networks (GANs)~\cite{SRGAN, gan} widely applied in SR for their ability to generate more realistic and intricate high-frequency details.
 Research into Diffusion-based methods~\cite{hsr-diff, diff} is also advancing, particularly for their better detail generation and training stability compared to GAN models.